 Check and correct the working pattern

-Under Employees, click Lookups.
+Click Employees, then click Lookups.

-Click Pattern, then Working Patterns.
+Click Pattern, then click Working Patterns.

 Open the working pattern assigned to the employee.